In the news, you may often hear about the possibility of lowering the age of Medicare eligiblity to 62, or even 60.

 If you’re imprisoned, generally the correctional facility will provide and pay for your care, not Medicare.

 Medicare is the U.S. government’s health insurance program for people aged 65 or older.
-You could be eligible for Medicare before you reach 65 under specific circumstances including:
+You could be eligible for Medicare before you reach age 65 if you have:

 - family relationship